What Is On-Page SEO?

 A page’s ability to rank organically in search results comes down to a combination of factors – technical SEO, on-page SEO and off-page SEO.

 After using on-page SEO over a number of webpages, this builds the expertise, authority and trustworthiness of the whole website.
-Google suggests these make for a reliable brand, so ensuring content meets those criteria, search rankings and organic traffic should improve.
+Google suggests these make for a reliable brand, so ensuring content meets the criteria, search rankings and organic traffic should improve.

 Why Is On-Page SEO Important?

-Over recent years, a lot of focus has been around putting effort into off-page and technical SEO factors to improve rankings.
+A lot of focus has been around putting effort into off-page and technical SEO factors to improve rankings.
 With SEO updates forever evolving, it’s important to be clued up on all areas of SEO.

 On-page SEO helps search engines to interpret your website and content, and evaluate whether it is useful to search queries that users make or not.